yuguerten/kd_yolo/README.md

 - `--name`: Experiment name (default: exp)
 - `--resume`: Resume training from last checkpoint

+### Knowledge Distillation Arguments

+For training with knowledge distillation:

+- `--distill`: Enable knowledge distillation (flag)
+- `--teacher-model`: Path to the teacher model (required for distillation)
+- `--temperature`: Temperature parameter for distillation (default: 4.0)
+- `--alpha`: Weight for balancing distillation and task loss (default: 0.5)

 ## Dataset Format

 The dataset should be in YOLO format: